 Steve and Glen are not alone.
 Here are some other observations from the Industry:

 “The Average Age of the Farmer Doesn’t Matter” was written by Renee A Vassilos and published in April 2018.
 She and a colleague went on a 10 day discovery tour through the Midwest meeting over 60 farmers and other ag industry players.
 They were surprised by the generational gap they saw and the fact that a younger generation is both running farms and leasing out farmland.

 “Generational Flow: Replacing Farmers & Ranchers in the Family Farm” was written by Amy Hays in June 2017 where she many families may choose a nontraditional transition simply because available replacement farmers are decreasing.

 “Ninety-nine percent of America’s farms are family-owned, but only half are family-farmed” was written by Beth Hoffman in May 2018.
-She concluded that as land is passed onto to kids and grandkids, millions of acres across the county end up being owned by people who are no longer famers.
+She concluded that as land is passed onto to kids and grandkids, millions of acres across the county end up being owned by people who are no longer farmers.

 Next Generation Ag Advocates – The Mission

 Next Gen Ag’s unique Century Match program was developed to specifically match retiring farmers or non-farming landowners to prospective producers who will operate the land, and then support the relationship by providing education and industry knowledge from an unbiased 3rd party as well as overseeing the lease relationship.
 They strive to be true advocates for the next generation and preserving the family farm – 1 Landowner 1 Producer and 1 Farm at a time

 The above content was summarized from interviews for a story published in August 2018 in Successful Farming Magazine.